Register as a Jersey resident

 If you’re moving over with school age children, Customer and Local Services will also let the Education Department know you're in the island.
 This is to safeguard children and make sure they're in school, which is required by law.

-Every person age 16 and over must register in person themselves.
+Every person age 16 and over must register themselves.
 You can’t register for someone on their behalf except for dependent children under 16.

 What you need to tell us